NTN Unpacked

 New Tech Network (NTN) is a national nonprofit dedicated to systemic change in education.
 We center K-12 schools as the units of change, working closely with district leaders, school principals, and classroom educators, to co-design an approach to change that is specific to their context.
 This podcast will lift up the first hand stories and experiences schools have had while engaging with the work of NTN as well as provide listeners with the opportunity to learn more about NTN.

-🔔 Subscribe to NTN Unpacked and follow us on Instagram @NTNUnpacked to hear more authentic stories from New Tech Network classrooms across the country.
+🔔 Subscribe to NTN Unpacked and follow us on Instagram @NTNUnpacked for more authentic stories from across the New Tech Network – around the country and right next door.

 Disclaimer